polifonia-project/KG_data_transformation/harmonic_sim_etl/README.md

-## Polifonia KG Places ETL
+## Polifonia KG Harmonic Similarities ETL

-Here you find code to produce Polifonia KG places related triples.
+Here you find code to produce Polifonia KG harmonic similarity related triples.

 For the mapping from raw data to RDF is used [sparql.anything](https://github.com/SPARQL-Anything/sparql.anything).
 Please see relative project site for installation and configuration.